Skip to main content

 Next step: pick one model and confirm scope boundaries before kickoff.

-Write this as instructions: "You receive an invoice at [invoice trigger].
-Payment is due on [verified due date rule].
-I accept [verified payment methods].
-Work starts after [deposit or first payment requirement, if any] and required approvals are in place."
+Write this as a client-facing sequence: "You receive an invoice when the agreed billing event occurs.
+Payment is due under the due-date rule in our signed agreement.
+I accept the payment methods listed in the invoice.
+Work starts after any required deposit or first payment and required approvals are in place."

-Then define exceptions: if files, approvals, or access are late, the schedule moves; if work pauses for [verified pause window], restart depends on [verified restart condition]; if payment is late, the next step is [verified late-payment response].
+Then define exceptions: if files, approvals, or access are late, the schedule moves; if work pauses beyond the window in your agreement, restart follows the restart condition in that agreement; if payment is late, the next step follows your verified late-payment terms.
 Next step: review the sequence and confirm acceptance before kickoff.

 State this rule directly: a lower fee changes one of three things, scope, timeline, or support level.
 If a client asks for a discount, ask which tradeoff they want reviewed and revise the proposal accordingly.